What is the Background Video section for?

 Always add a placeholder image, this will show if a video fails to play – and keeps your store looking tidy when this happens!
 It also hides Youtube menu’s from being displayed when loading in.

 Use an mp4 file upload (recommended)

-mp4s are reliable, load faster, tend to work with most mobiles but still not guaranteed to work with all.
+mp4s are reliable, load faster, tend to work with most mobiles but are still not guaranteed to work with all.
 Shopify currently limits videos to 1 min max length & 20MB size (read more about Shopify file limits).
 Theme cannot override this.
 We can’t override mobile browser settings as these are rules set on the device which we don’t have the approval to override.

 Go to your store’s Files page (Shopify Admin > Settings > Files) and upload your image.
 Try to keep your file under if you can.
 You can copy the full URL of the mp4 file from this Files page and paste it into the URL box in the video section.

 To see more information on limitations, you can check out the Shopify support guide through this link.

 The URL will look a bit like https://cdn.shopify.com/s/files/1/2301/4669/files/your-video.mp4?v=1594049552